Simple (video game series): Development

 D3 Publisher employs a number of external developers for the series, some of the most prolific being Tamsoft (of Battle Arena Toshinden fame) and HuneX - most are smaller or little-known companies, although several games have been licensed from Taito for a (usually enhanced) re-release.

 Certain Simple series titles have attracted considerable interest outside Japan for various reasons, either gameplay quality or a particularly unique idea - these include The OneeChanbara and its sequels, as well as Sandlot's Monster Attack and Global Defence Force, which were based on their Gigantic Drive engine and were of considerably higher quality than most games in the series.
 Both of these series have had sequels for the Microsoft Xbox 360 video game console, although they were originally labelled under an "X" moniker (OneChanbara X and Earth Defense Force X) rather than a "Simple" one.

+Localization

+Much of the titles in the Simple series have been localized and released outside of Japan as budget titles; normally with different titles and new cover art.

+Many of the Simple 1500 titles on the PlayStation were commonly released in the North American market under Agetec's A1 Games label or Mud Duck Productions, while Midas Interactive Entertainment published titles in Europe.

-Many of the PlayStation 2 Simple 2000 games have been released in PAL regions as budget titles by Midas Interactive Entertainment, Agetec or 505 GameStreet, usually under different titles and with new cover art; recently D3 Publisher of Europe has released several titles itself under the "Essential Games" brand.
-Additionally, several of the PlayStation Simple 1500 games were released in the US (by Agetec) and Europe (by Midas and Phoenix Games).
-Despite the recent establishment of D3 Publisher of America, the only games in the Simple series to gain a North American release are The Bass Fishing (as Fisherman's Bass Club), The Genshijin (as The Adventures of Darwin) and OneChanbara for the Xbox 360 and Wii.
-Simple Series for Wii U Vol.1: The Family Party was released internationally as Family Party: 30 Great Games Obstacle Arcade.
+The Simple 2000 series on the PlayStation 2 saw more titles released in Europe, commonly published through Midas Interactive Entertainment, Agetec Europe or 505 GameStreet.
+In 2005, when D3 Publisher opened up their European offices, they began to publish select titles themselves under the "Essential Games" label.
+Compared to Europe, very few titles came to North America, the only ones being released were The Bass Fishing (as Fisherman's Bass Club), The Genshijin (as The Adventures of Darwin) and OneChanbara.

+The Party Game for the Wii and The Family Party for the Wii U were localized internationally as Family Party: 30 Great Games and Family Party: 30 Great Games Obstacle Arcade respectively.